 By using an eLearning tracker, you will gain the ability to look at your students’ behavior when it comes to your online course.
 For example, you will be able to see your students’ activity, how long they were logged into your course, how many times they visited, and more.

-This tool ensures that both the eLearning educator and the students receive the best experience out of their virtual classroom.
+This tool ensures that both the eLearning educator and the students receive the best experience out of their virtual classroom learning experience.

 With an eLearning tracker, your students must become more engaged in your coursework as well as log in multiple times a day or week.
 This throws out any dishonesty from the student about their attendance and ensures that they are getting the most out of their studies.